A More Robust Approach to Multivariable Mendelian Randomization: Simulations

-Our simulation study resembles a factorial design, with the following factors: \begin{enumerate} \item {\bf Factor 1:} True causal effects. (i) $\bbeta_0 = (0.8, 0.4, 0)$ or (ii) $\bbeta_0 = (0.1, -0.5, -0.9)$. \item {\bf Factor 2:} Relative IV strength across exposures. (i) The first exposure has weaker IV strength or (ii) all exposures have similar IV strength. \item {\bf Factor 3:} IV strength parameter ${\lambda_{\min}}/{\sqrt{p}}$.
-Different values of ${\lambda_{\min}}/{\sqrt{p}}$ are achieved by dividing the true SNP-exposure associations by a different value $D$.
-For Factor 2(i), we divide $\gamma_{j1}$'s by $D$, where $D = (2.5, 5.5, 9.25)$.
-For Factor 2(ii), all the true SNP-exposure associations are divided by $D$, where $D = (2, 4.5, 7.5)$.
-As such, the values of $D$ depend on Factor 2, which are chosen to ensure comparable ${\lambda_{\min}}/{\sqrt{p}}$ across all settings. \end{enumerate} For each setting, we generate summary-data $\hat \Gamma_j$'s and $\hat \bgamma_j$'s according to Assumption 1.
-We compare SRIVW in \eqref{eq: SRIVW} with five other MVMR methods: MV-IVW \citep{Burgess2015mvmr}, MV-Median \citep{grant2021pleiotropy}, MV-Egger \citep{rees2017extending}, MRBEE \citep{lorincz2023mrbee}, and GRAPPLE \citep{Wang2021grapple}.
-Throughout the simulations, MV-Median and MV-Egger are implemented using the \textsf{mr\_mvmedian} and \textsf{mr\_mvegger} functions from the \textsf{MendelianRandomization} package; MRBEE using the \textsf{MRBEE.IMRP} function from the \textsf{MRBEE} package; GRAPPLE using the \textsf{grappleRobustEst} function from the \textsf{GRAPPLE} package; all with their default settings.
-We compare the simulation mean, standard deviation (SD), average of SEs, and coverage probability (CP) of 95\% confidence intervals from normal approximation.
-Table 1 shows the simulation results with 10,000 repetitions when $\bbeta_0 = (0.8, 0.4, 0)$, and the first exposure (LDL-C) has smaller IV strength than the other two.
-When $D = 2.5, 5.5, 9.25$, the true ${ \lambda_{\min}}/{\sqrt{p}} \approx 103.6, 21.9, 7.7$ and the simulation mean ${\hat \lambda_{\min}}/{\sqrt{p}} \approx 103.2, 21.7, 7.6$, respectively.
+For each setting, we generate $\hat \Gamma_j$'s and $\hat \bgamma_j$'s according to Assumption 1.
+We compare SRIVW in \eqref{eq: SRIVW} with five other MVMR methods: MV-IVW \citep{Burgess2015mvmr}, MV-Median \citep{grant2021pleiotropy}, MV-Egger \citep{rees2017extending}, MRBEE \citep{lorincz2024mrbee}, and GRAPPLE \citep{Wang2021grapple}.
+Throughout the simulations, MV-Median and MV-Egger are implemented using the \textsf{mr\_mvmedian} and \textsf{mr\_mvegger} functions from the \textsf{MendelianRandomization} package; MRBEE using the \textsf{MRBEE.IMRP} function from the \textsf{MRBEE} package; GRAPPLE using the \textsf{grappleRobustEst} function from the \textsf{GRAPPLE} package---all with their default settings.
+We compare the simulation mean, standard deviation, average estimated standard errors, and the coverage probability of 95\% confidence intervals from normal approximation.
+Table 1 shows the simulation results with 10,000 repetitions when $\bbeta_0 = (0.8, 0.4, 0)$, and the first exposure has weaker IV strength than the other two.
+When $D = 2.5, 5.5, 9.25$, the true ${ \lambda_{\min}}/{\sqrt{p}} \approx 103.6, 21.9, 7.7$, and the simulation mean ${\hat \lambda_{\min}}/{\sqrt{p}} \approx 103.2, 21.7, 7.6$, respectively.
 Below is a summary of the results.